 Many people say walking is their preferred workout, but they don’t exercise much in the winter months when it’s too cold or slippery to stroll outside.
 When the weather is nice, don’t miss out on the health benefits of walking.
 Schedule a time to walk your neighborhood with friends or drive to a park or nature center with walking paths.

 “Increasing exercise outside is good for your mental health,” Jackson said.
 She added that, in general, it is important to invest time in activities purely for enjoyment.

 “The newest literature suggests you should do something for enjoyment at least 15 minutes a day to help with depression,” Jackson said.

 According to the National Institutes of Health, “Low levels of vitamin D, caused by low dietary intake of the vitamin or not enough exposure to sunshine, have been found in people with SAD.”

 The skin makes vitamin D when exposed to sunlight.
 Our bodies need vitamin D to absorb calcium to build strong bones.

 3. Reduced seasonal affective disorder symptoms

-Spending time in the sunshine can help with seasonal affective disorder, or the blues that some people experience in fall and winter.
 Symptoms of depression tend to lessen in spring and summer when there is more natural sunlight.
-Getting outside can help jumpstart the process.
+Getting outside is one of the benefits of sunlight and can help jumpstart the process.

 4. Better mood in general